FROM

 daughter lived and took her by force.
 It was her request.
 She wanted to come

-home for good and we welcomed her with open arms.
+home for good, and we welcomed her with open arms.
 With another ‘angel

-of joy’ in tow; the glee has returned to my family; Alhamdullillah!
+of joy’ in tow, the glee has returned to my family; Alhamdullillah!

-wonders to perform in many ways than one.
+wonders in many ways than one.

 room.